apiaryio/api-elements/docs/element-definitions.md

 - `"dataStructures"` - Category is a set of data structures.
 - `"scenario"` - Category is set of steps.
 - `"transitions"` - Category is a group of transitions.
-- `"authSchemes"` - Category is a group of authentication and authorization scheme definitions
+- `"authSchemes"` - Category is a group of authentication and authorization scheme definitions.
+- `"servers"` - Category is a group of servers.

 #### Example